UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 From there you can access BlueCrystal (and any other University resources) as if you were connected to eduroam.
 **WARNING**: While connected to the VPN, _all your traffic will go via the University_, so make sure to disable it when you don't need it.

-The other option is to connect to seis, a server in the CS Department that exists specifically to enable proxy access to other systems.
+The other option is to connect to seis, a server in the University that exists specifically to enable proxy access to other systems.
 This server will not offer you an environment where you can work, but from it you can connect to BlueCrystal.
 To connect to seis, use your UoB username and password: